Craig Parker, DPT | Biomechanist

 Exploring science, philosophy, and human potential.

-It feels to me the most pressing of duties we must hold to as fellow humans, to show up for one another with continuous compassion and accountability in good faith, with a fierce resilience amidst life’s inevitable turbulence.
+It feels to me the most essential of duties for us each to hold to as fellow humans, to show up for one another with continuous compassion and accountability in good faith, with a fierce resilience amidst life’s inevitable turbulence.
 Striving with unbending will to uncover light where there is darkness, and face the dark head-on.
-To fight to protect this planet, and the abundance of extraordinary life within it.
-To reach for the greater good in the face of all cynicism, working at long length to alleviate suffering where it arises.
+To fight to preserve this planet and the abundance of extraordinary life within it, and our humanity along the way.
+To reach for the greater good in the face of all cynicism and in the most bleak of circumstances, working at long length to alleviate suffering where it arises.
 To wrestle with paradox.
 And to learn along the way, that these things are most vital and consequential when they are hard.

 Every so often, with labor upon labor and unending work to glimpse insight, when I get something right, it feels I may have found something true, and beautiful.
 It is among my highest hopes herein to shed light on such momentary phenomena, and transcend through the hardest lessons I’ve ever learned in the process of trying — always amidst trials and tribulations in the arena that we humans call life.
 And amongst such hopes, in those rarest of moments, to encounter and encapsulate what feels like magic.